 Often, especially at low densities, nothing or almost nothing happens.
 The evolution of rule $m(11010, 2)$ at the top left of the figure is an example.
 Most of the time, almost all particles are arranged in a pattern in that no non-zero flow arises.
 From time to time, a disturbance moves over the cells.

-Rule $m(01110, 2)$, at the top right, consists too of times of inactivity and moving high-densitiy regions.
+Rule $m(01110, 2)$, at the top right, consists too of times of inactivity and moving high-density regions.
 The high-density regions have however their own intricate structure.

-The evolution of rule $m(01100, 2)$, at the bottom left, has large regions of the highest possible denity, and the disturbances in them sometimes look like ``anti-particles'': periodic structures of emptiness between particles.
+The evolution of rule $m(01100, 2)$, at the bottom left, has large regions of the highest possible density, and the disturbances in them sometimes look like ``anti-particles'': periodic structures of emptiness between particles.

-At the bottom right, the related rule $m(01100, 1)$ shows a differenent pattern of almost regular high-density regions.
+At the bottom right, the related rule $m(01100, 1)$ shows a different pattern of almost regular high-density regions.
 The disturbances in them show a complex, tree-like pattern.